Judson LaMoure: Biography

-LaMoure was born in Frelighsburg, Quebec on March 27, 1839; after two years at the local academy there he completed his education and immigrated to America.
+LaMoure was born in Frelinghsburg, Lower Canada on March 27, 1839; after two years at the local academy there he completed his education and immigrated to America.

 He came to Davenport, Iowa on March 2, 1859, in 1860 he joined a rush of gold-seekers to Pike's Peak but turned back east during the Fall of that year without striking gold.

 In 1862 he settled in Elk Point, Dakota Territory, while there LaMoure was engaged in a Transportation business with H. D. Booge & Co.; he became familiar with the Brulé Sioux and received an appointment as their sub-agent in 1865.

-In 1870 LaMoure gave up his connection to the Indians and relocated to Pembina County, Dakota Territory, where he became a merchant in Neche, a business he continued for many years.
+In 1870 LaMoure gave up his connection to the Sioux and relocated to Pembina County, Dakota Territory, where he became a merchant in Neche, a business he continued for many years.
 Prior to 1872 he was elected into the Upper House of Dakota Legislature but declined to take his seat due to his mercantile interests.

 He was first elected into the Territorial Assembly in 1872, and had served in this position for the years of 1873, 1877, 1881, and 1883 afterwards.
 In 1876 he was elected into the Council, in 1880 to the Territorial House, and in 1889 to the State Senate which he was re-elected in during every succeeding election before he retired in 1913.

 In 1873, LaMoure led a rescue party into a horrific blizzard to find and save a group of laundry women and small children accidentally left behind by George Armstrong Custer when the 7th Cavalry apparently got lost in a whiteout.

 In 1893, during the attempt to properly identify and maintain the Pembina Metis Cemetery early on, LaMoure sponsored an appropriation bill for $500 through the North Dakota State Legislature to purchase and maintain the site.
 Unfortunately, it was never implemented and the site fell into the hands of a private landowner.

-During his last years LaMoure spent his Winters in Stuart, Florida where he passed away on March 16, 1918.
+During his last years LaMoure spent his Winters in Stuart, Florida where he died on March 16, 1918.